You will notice

 sleep without sedatives caused any problems.

-Occasionally a vet may inject the cat directly in the
+vet may inject the cat directly in the heart (intracardiac euthanasia),

-heart, which I personally would find very distressing.
-I would suggest
+which I personally would find very distressing.
+I would suggest that you

-that you should not agree to this unless all other methods have failed; it
+should not agree to this unless all other methods have failed; it should

-will look as if he or she is falling asleep, and then he or she will
+will look as if s/he is falling asleep, and then s/he will

 gradually breathe more and more lightly until eventually the breathing